 Dr. Partington is passionate about his involvement with charity organizations.
 Giving back to people around the world who cannot access medical care is a key aspect of Dr. Partington’s practice.
 Dr. Partington is President of the Healing The Children chapter in Seattle, this is one of the 16 national branches and chapters.
 Healing The Children is a volunteer organization centered around giving billions of children around the world access to needed medical care.
 Their volunteers have traveled to over 100 countries and helped heal 277, 844 children (and counting).
 Dr. Partington works in Kathmandu with a fellow plastic surgeon specializing in burn care.

 Dr. Partington often travels to help children in need of medical assistance.
-This January (2020) he is traveling to India to teach hand surgery.
+In January, he will travel to India to teach hand surgery as part of a partnership with Seattle-based RealSelf.com, the world’s leading resource for people to learn and share experiences about cosmetic procedures and connect with doctors.
 A big part of what he does is education as well as enlisting local doctors to get into this kind of charity work.
 We are so passionate about helping children everywhere get the care they need.
 If you would like to learn more about this charity and the work we do, feel free to ask us!
 We want to spread the word as much as possible about organizations such as these.

 Plaza Yarrow Bay is teaming up with Northwest Harvest to stop hunger in Washington beginning November 1-December 31.
 Visit Northwest Harvest for more information.

 Buy Tickets to support this year’s ALE Celebration Tour

 Dr. Partington supports Cupcake Fun Runs as part of the Healing the Children board.